 For information about books I have written or am writing, then please head over to www.tablezard.co.uk where you will find everything you need and much, much more.

 Writer For Hire!

 Like my writing?
 Got a project that you need help with?
 No task too small…or too big!
 Simply fill in the CONTACT FORM or send a COMMENT and I’ll get straight back to you.
-Writing is what I love to do so let me help!
+Writing is what I love to do, so let me help!

 OFF THE SHELF

 It’s impossible to hone your skills as a writer or editor or proofreader without first being a keen reader.
 Being a YA author, I still read a lot of teenage fiction and also enjoy children’s fiction for the same reason…and that’s despite having left that phase of my own life a long, long time ago!
 But the key is to try a lot of different genres.
 You might surprise yourself.
 Belonging to a book club is a great way to force yourself to read outside of your own tastes.

 So here is my list of what I have been reading recently…

 Stoner by John Williams.
 A big story for what is essentially a small tale.
 William Stoner is just an ordinary man who left his family’s farm to study agriculture before falling in love with literature and pursuing an academic career.
 His life is full of small disappointments, as are many lives, and its ups and downs are beautifully told right through to the moment of his death.
 Read the book just for the ending alone….for how someone can write about a man’s last moments without having died and returned himself is beyond me.
 Incredible.
 Wonderful.